-Alessia Cara’s hit song Scars To Your Beautiful has been topping the music charts.
+Alessia Cara’s hit song Scars To Your Beautiful tops the music charts.
 I don’t blame anyone for loving it.
-Thank-you, Alessia, your song is the most convenient way to reach girls who won’t sit down for five minutes and ponder their beauty in a truthful way.
+Thank-you, Alessia your song is the most convenient way to reach girls who won’t sit down for five minutes and ponder their beauty in a truthful way.

 “She wants to be beautiful… she goes unnoticed… she craves attention, she praises an image..”